rtafurthgarcia/sensorik/README.md

 ## Setup

-1. Make sure to have python3 with venv installed.
+1. Make sure to have python3 with venv installed
 2. Run `source venv/bin/activate` and `pip install -r requirements.txt`
-4. Install the latest realease of [dfu-util](https://dfu-util.sourceforge.net/releases/)
+3. Install the latest realease of [dfu-util](https://dfu-util.sourceforge.net/releases/)
+4. Install the ARM compiller `gcc-arm-none-eabi` if you are on Debian or install it from the sources
+5. Create a `auth.py` file with `SSID` and `PASS` set as constants to properly configure the access point

 The previous steps have to be actually reproduced on WSL in case you want to "freeze" your board on Windows: